 All walls in this brochure using QUIET STUD[®] have been designed as internal, non-loadbearing walls.
 These walls have been designed for lateral loads only using the composite action of the studs and sheeting.
-The walls have been designed to meet the design

-• The wais have been designed to meet the design pressure of ultimate 0.375kPa and serviceability 0.25kPa.
+• The walls have been designed to meet the design pressure of ultimate 0.375kPa and serviceability 0.25kPa.
 Deflection has been limited to height/240 (based on BCA Specification C1.8 - Structural Tests for Lightweight Construction).